What are GABAergic agents?

 Barbiturates and benzodiazepine are examples of these medicines.

 Other common names for GABAergic agents are acid agents, GABA agents and gamma-aminobutyric agents.

 Who are GABAergic agents for?

-GABAergic agents can be used by people who suffer anxiety, including people with autism spectrum disorder (ASD).
+GABAergic agents can be used by people who experience anxiety, including autistic people.

 What are GABAergic agents used for?

 GABAergic agents are usually used to treat anxiety, panic disorders and seizure disorders.

 In the 1950s, scientists discovered that GABA is an important chemical in the central nervous system.
 GABAergic agents were developed to treat conditions related to the central nervous system, including the overactive ‘fight or flight’ response involved in anxiety and panic disorders.

 The connection between GABAergic agents and autism has been studied since the late 1980s.